Wilhit/AIG_Assignments/README.md

 # AIG_Assignments
 Contains AIG Assignment with
 Data preparation and cleaning (complete).
-Implementation (Pending)
+Implementation (Complete)
-Design and implementation of the classifier (Pending) Performance metrics (Pending)
+Design and implementation of the classifier (Complete) Performance metrics (Complete)